 Randy Wagner coordinates Academic Advising at Denver Law.
 He is a good first-stop source, and he is glad to guide you to other sources throughout the building.
 Randy’s office is 465A, on the fourth floor behind the fishbowl classroom.
 Email him here.

 The Student Affairs Office offers many services to students.
-See Jessica Boynton (Assistant Dean for Student Affairs) and Chris Newman (Assistant Director for Student Affairs) for academic advising as well as for counseling on personal matters, for example, managing stress, crisis intervention, disability services and accommodations.
+See Jessica Boynton (Assistant Dean for Student Affairs) for academic advising as well as for counseling on personal matters, for example, managing stress, crisis intervention, disability services and accommodations.
 The Student Affairs Office is in Suite 115, just inside the law school’s front door.
 Email Student Affairs here.
 Call the office at 303-871-6108.

 The Career Development and Opportunities Office helps students formulate career plans.
 Assistant Dean Eric Bono and his staff of career consultants have a great sense of what is available in this building to help you build an impressive record and put you on the path to meaningful employment.
 Drop into the CDO Office, in Suite 223 on the second floor.
 Or contact them here.

 The Registrar’s Office maintains all student academic records and is the authority for determining when JD requirements are met.
 Visit the office outside the elevators on the second floor.
 You are able to assess progress toward completing degree requirements by doing an online degree audit here.
 You can email the Registrar’s Office here.

 The Office of Public Interest Initiatives, part of the Externship Office, supports students interested in using their law degree to work on behalf of the public good.
 The Office also runs the Public Good Distinction and the Public Service Requirement.
 Contact Professor and Director Alexi Freeman here.